Wednesday, December 31, 2025

 As we left the city lights, the road turned into dropped spaghetti.
 We had hit the famous Khanh Le Pass.

 I watched the GPS map on my phone.
-The line twisted and turned like a snake.
+The blue line twisted and turned like a snake.
 Outside, it was pitch black.
-Inside, I was gently jostled side to side, a baby being rocked by gravity.
+Inside, I was gently jostled side to side, like a baby being rocked by gravity.

 Deep sleep was impossible—the movement kept me in a half-dreaming state—but it was peaceful.
 Just me, my music, and the dark world blurring past.

-Reflection: The Art of the Unclenched Jaw
+Transit Reflection: The Art of the Unclenched Jaw

 There is a specific anxiety that comes with mountain roads at night.
 You feel the bus tilt.
 You know there is a cliff on one side and a rock wall on the other, and you can see absolutely nothing.